statamic/docs/content/collections/extending-docs/cp-navigation.md

 ---
-title: Customizing CP Navigation
+title: Extending CP Navigation
 template: page
 updated_by: 42bb2659-2277-44da-a5ea-2f1eed146402
 updated_at: 1569347202
 intro: The Control Panel navigation is quite customizable.
-You can add your own sections, pages, and subpages, as well as remove and modify existing ones.
+Addons can add their own sections, pages, and subpages, as well as remove and modify existing ones.
 stage: 1
 id: 785ffa10-8b63-44b1-9da3-3837250cacbe
 ---